miklevin/MikeLev.in/_posts/2025-03-24-websockets-stream-incremental-markdown.md

 > Yes, I know that ChatGPT 4.5 is an option, but o3 appears to be the highest
 > reasoning capability.
 It also has a larger token-window (currently) that 4.5,
-> and all that combined with Deep research makes it my favorite OpenAI model
+> and all that combined with Deep research makes it my favorite OpenAI model at
-> currently.
+> the moment.

 **Me**: [Feeds Grok3's full research]